The Space Between Us (novel): Style and themes

 Gender and the division of power play a prominent role in The Space Between Us.
-The male characters often use their power and advantage in society to mistreat others through "cruel and abusive ways", according to The Washington Posts Francis Itani; Feroz, Viraf, and the administrator from Gopal's factory thrive in the class system, using their power to bully and cheat others.
+The male characters often use their power and advantage in society to mistreat others in "cruel and abusive ways", according to The Washington Posts Francis Itani.
+Feroz, Viraf, and the administrator from Gopal's factory thrive in the class system, using their male power to bully and cheat others.
 Friendship among the female characters is presented as a potential way for them to overcome "individual isolation and loneliness".
 Judy Budz of The Boston Globe wrote: "Will women support each other in the face of family obligations, powerful husbands, and the desire for upward mobility in a downwardly mobile environment?"
 Umrigar considered the novel more about the division, use, and effects of power in society, rather than the gender divide.
 She viewed many of the male characters as "victims", instead of abusers.
 She cited Gopal as an example: he suffers an accident at work, the cause of which she attributed to "the greed of others," and ultimately falls apart as a result.
 Additionally, Feroz shared a loving relationship with Sera in the beginning; Umrigar suggested that his mother may have negatively influenced his attitude towards women.